DaveyManuel/First_Portfolio/README.md

 ### Portfolio

-For my portfolio I decided to use the card component as well in order to maintain consistency with my About Me and Contact section.
-For the images in my portfolio I decided to give them a class of "img-fluid" and "img-thumbnail" to attain the desired look.
+For my portfolio section I show the projects I have worked on followed by a brief description of each.

 ### Contact

-For my contact page I decided to use a form component nested in a card component to engage with the user if they want to send me a message.
+For my contact page I implemented the use of a card component with my professional links attached.